pauldougan/tdt-documentation/README.md

 # Tech Docs Template Documentation

-This repository was previously used to generate the [documentation website for the Tech Docs Template][tdt-docs].
-Following the decommissioning of PaaS that site is no longer live.
-The documentation remains available in this git repository, although it is no longer maintained.
+> This fork of the alphagov/tdt-documentation repository is manually deployed to Netlify at https://pauldougan-tdt-documentation.netlify.app as a convenience following the decommissioning of PaaS that site is no longer live.

 ## Publishing changes

-GitHub Actions automatically publishes changes merged into the main branch of this repository.
+Manually deployment.

 ## Code of conduct